doctest/doctest/doc/markdown/roadmap.md

         test.cpp(45): Test case "test4" is skipped because test2 and test3 failed
         Leaving test module "decorator_08"; testing time: 16ms
 - runtime performance
+    - move string implementation to the fwd part - use new/delete
     - lazily stringify expressions - only when needed
     - optimize createStream/freeStream to reuse a pool of ostringstream objects
     - get rid of local statics on the hot path - like in getContextState()